rikky0611/teach-PUI-2023S/setup-tutorials/GithubSetup.md

 # GitHub Setup

+Also see our slide deck on using git [here.](https://docs.google.com/presentation/d/1z7gjAs_Yf4bo0Y0Oau6u-L_LO2vMRP2usWkFgYjE3lQ/edit#slide=id.p)

+## Installing git

+You might have to install git before you can use, see the instructions in the Deveoper Environment Setup.

 ## What is `git`?

 When you write code, you often need to keep track of what the code looked like in the past.
 Let's say on Monday you write a piece of code that works, and on Friday you come back and write a few more lines.
 But suddenly you find that the code you wrote on Monday no longer works.
 What happened?